Carnifex Ferry Battlefield State Park

 Floyd realized that once morning came, the Union soldiers would attack with far superior numbers.
 Under the cover of darkness, Floyd's Confederate troops successfully retreated and escaped the Union attack which deprived the Union of a potential victory that might have persuaded fewer residents of this region to support the Confederacy early in the war.
 Rosecrans' troops had 28 fatalities and 130 injured men.
 Owing to their defensive positions, Floyd's Confederates escaped without any fatalities and only 30 injuries.
 This technical Union victory secured the area for the Union and reversed the previous momentum by Confederates who sought to gain control of the Kanawha Valley.
 This was politically significant as it allowed the growing momentum for West Virginia statehood to proceed without an external military threat from Confederate forces.

 Carnifex Ferry Battlefield is located in West Virginia near the Summersville Locks and Dam and overlooks the Gauley River Canyon.
-The State Park houses the battlefield and also the Henry Patterson House that was caught in the crossfire during the battle; the house is preserved and you can still see the damage caused from the battle.
+The battlefield is named for Carnifex Ferry, a small ferry at the confluence of the Meadow and Gauley Rivers.
+The state park houses the battlefield and also the Henry Patterson House that was caught in the crossfire during the battle; the house is preserved and you can still see the damage caused from the battle.
 The reenactment of the battle of Carnifex Ferry occurs on odd-numbered years.
 The Carnifex Ferry Battlefield State Park offers three overlooks of the Gauley River, picnic tables and shelters, hiking, and playground equipment.

 "Carnifex Ferry."
 The Historical Marker Database.
 Accessed October 5, 2020. https://www.hmdb.org/m.asp?m=20843.